koush/ha_scrypted/README.md

 ## Scrypted Setup

-First, retrieve a token so Home Assistant can access Scrypted.
+Retrieve a token that Home Assistant can use to authenticate with Scrypted.

 1. In the Scrypted Management Console, open the Terminal tool in the drawer.
 2. Run `npx scrypted login`.